Snap peas are also called sugar peas or sugar snap peas. This vegetable grows in cooler seasons. Snap peas, among other types of peas grow on vines.

 Choose snap peas that are a bright green color all around the outer shell.
 The pea pods should be firm and free from blemishes.

-Snap peas can be stored in a perforated plastic bag in the refrigerator in the crisper drawer of the refrigerator for up to 2 days.
-Wash the peas under cool running water when ready to eat.
+Snap peas can be stored in a perforated plastic bag in the crisper drawer of the refrigerator for up to 2 days.
+Gently rub under cold running water when ready to eat.

 - Eat snap peas raw with a dip or hummus